 And this is the system response.

-Of course, this has several consequences, such as higher energy consumption because the control loop runs continuously, without entering a low-energy state.
+Of course, this has several consequences, such as higher power consumption because the control loop runs continuously, without entering a low-power state.

-On the other hand, if we have tasks with high execution time, it may cause our timed task to be delayed because the processor is busy at the time it should trigger our action.
+On the other hand, if we have tasks with long execution times, it can cause our timed task to be delayed because the processor is busy at the moment our action should be triggered.

-This would lead us to reflect on how we want the system to behave if there is a delay.
-Whether it is better to maintain the time between actions (millis() + interval) or the time between triggers (previousMillis + interval).
+This would lead us to reflect on how we want the system to behave if a delay occurs.
+Whether it’s preferable to maintain the time between actions (millis() + interval) or the time between triggers (previousMillis + interval).

 Multitasking in Arduino

-What if we have to time more than one action with different intervals?
-Well, the code is very similar, we simply have two identical code fragments, each with its interval, previousMillis, and action() for each task.
+What would happen if we have to time more than one action with different intervals?
+Well, the code is very similar, simply now we will have two identical code fragments, with their interval, their previousMillis, and their action() for each task.

-Here is an example where we have two timed tasks that simply display Action1 and Action2 through the serial port, at intervals of 1000 and 800ms, respectively.
+Here is an example where we have two timed tasks that simply show “Action1” and “Action2” via serial port, respectively, at intervals of 1000 and 800ms.

 //Blink without delay multitarea